In This Article

 What is USB Port?

-USB, a short for Universal Serial Bus, refers to the hardware interface that can support connecting more than a hundred different types of peripherals.
+USB, a short for Universal Serial Bus, port refers to the hardware interface that can support connecting more than a hundred different types of peripherals.
 The USB Implementers Forum or USB-IF governs this port that can also be used to charge portable devices.

 Technically, USB refers to the industry standard that affirms the specifications for cables and communications, connectors and connection protocols, power supply and interfacing between computers and peripherals.